The geometrically m-step solvable Grothendieck conjecture for genus 0 curves over finitely generated fields: Reconstruction of inertia groups and decomposition groups at cusps

 \begin{prop} Assume that $k$ is finitely generated over the prime field.
 Then the $G_k$-action on $T_{\ell}(J(X_{k^{\text{sep}}}))$ has weight $-1$.
 In particular, if $\ell\in\text{prime}(C)$, then the image of the morphism $\rho$ in (\ref{wf}) coincides with $W_{-2}(\overline{\Pi}^{\ab ,\pro\ell})$. \end{prop}

 \begin{proof} The second assertion follows from the first assertion and the fact that $\mathbb{Z}_{\ell}(1)$ has weight $-2$.
 When $k$ is a number field, the first assertion is shown in \cite{Na1990-411}(2.7).
-When $k$ is a field finitely generated over the prime field, the first assertion follows from the simillar proof of the case that $k$ is a number field. \end{proof} As an easy corollary, we can reconstruct the genus $g$ of $U$ from $\Pi^{(m)}\rightarrow G_k$.
+When $k$ is a field finitely generated over the prime field, the first assertion follows from the similar proof of the case that $k$ is a number field. \end{proof}